tmarois/Filebase/README.md

 // Query LIKE Example: how about find all users that have a gmail account?
 $usersWithGmail = $db->query()->where('email','LIKE','@gmail.com')->results();

-// OrderBy Example: From the above query, what if you want to order the results by nested array (profile name?)
+// OrderBy Example: From the above query, what if you want to order the results by nested array
 $usersWithGmail = $db->query()
                     ->where('email','LIKE','@gmail.com')
                     ->orderBy('profile.name', 'ASC')